AsukaKirara/chat-exporter/README.md

 ## Usage

+### Basic Export (No Login Required)
 1. Visit any supported AI chat platform
 2. Have a conversation with the AI
 3. Click on the AI Chat Exporter icon in your browser toolbar

-4. Sign up or log in to your Prepal account using Supabase Auth (email/password, Google or Apple)
-5. Click the "Export Conversation" button
+4. Click the "Export Conversation" button
-6. The conversation will be downloaded as a JSON file and uploaded to your private Supabase bucket
+5. The conversation will be downloaded as a JSON file

+### Cloud Features (Login Required)
+1. Sign up or log in using Supabase Auth (email/password, Google or Apple)
+2. Subscribe to the service for cloud backup features
+3. Export conversations - they will be saved to your dashboard as HTML records
-7. Open `dashboard/index.html` to view your profile and purchase history
+4. Open the dashboard to view and manage your chat history
-8. Use the "Purchase Service" button to upgrade via Stripe Checkout
+5. View HTML conversations in browser or download JSON data

 ## How It Works